Wisconsin governor asks panel to reconsider killer’s parole

 Tate did not immediately return a message seeking comment on the governor’s request.

-Balsewicz’s sister, Kim Cornils, said Evers welcomed their comments.
-She said the governor told them that his staff is “trying to figure out things on it.”
+Balsewicz’s sister, Kim Cornils, said the family didn’t receive official notification that Tate had granted parole until Thursday.
+Evers welcomed their comments, she said, adding that the governor told them that his staff is “trying to figure out things on it.”

 Cornils said she warned Evers that the November elections are coming.